KyleEdwardDonaldson/Lighthouse/docs/themes.md

 - Temporary inhabitants or permanent residents?
 - The Rift's children or its conquerors?

-⚡ *"The Tempest Rift asks every soul who enters it the same question: What will you sacrifice for connection?
+⚡ *"The Rift asks every soul who enters it the same question: What will you sacrifice for connection?
 And more importantly, what will you preserve despite the storm?"* — Philosopher Yarix Heme, "Meditations on the Current"